Pesto with Sunflower Seeds (No Pine Nuts)

 Blend until the basil is broken down (about 1 minute).

 • When sunflower seeds are done, add them to the food processor and blend again until the mixture is smooth.
-(1-2 minutes, stop and scrape down the sides if needed).
+(1-2 minutes, stop and scrape down the sides when needed).

 • Add the baby spinach to the food processor and process again until fully broken down and smooth (1-2 minutes).